openiddict/openiddict-core/README.md

 }
 ```

-in the `Configure` method, you configure your pipeline to use it:
+To configure your pipeline, there's also a handy extension method to plug the
+`OpenIddict` middleware into it you can use on `Configure` method:

 ```csharp
 public void Configure(IApplicationBuilder app) {